jonathan-hase/Periphery-Blog/content/posts/1_example/index.md

 date: 2020-09-15T11:30:03+00:00    # Publication timestamp, used for sorting and display
 author: "periphery"               # Author name; can also be a list for multiple authors

-draft: false                      # Hugo: if true, page is omitted unless built with --buildDrafts
+draft: true                      # Hugo: if true, page is omitted unless built with --buildDrafts
-searchHidden: false               # PaperMod: omit this page from client-side search
+searchHidden: true               # PaperMod: omit this page from client-side search

 comments: true
 bluesky_post_uri: "https://bsky.app/profile/wednesdaytoast.bsky.social/post/3ls77ccqxz22a"